andrewdahbura/sys6018-competition-blogger-characteristics/README.md

 * This is the given test file in the Kaggle competition

-## Basic feature extraction/Data Analysis:
+## Data Exploration, Feature Extraction:
 * Number of words in the text
 * Average length of words
 * Proportion of stopwords